Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Background

-An alternative to solve the MDP is using Reinforcement Learning (RL).
-Q-learning \cite{watkins1992q} is a RL algorithm whose goal is to make an agent learn a policy $\pi$ : $\mathcal{S}$ $\,\to\,$ $\mathcal{A}$.
-The algorithm creates a table (also known as q-table) with all the possible combinations of states and actions.
-At the beginning of the training, the table is initialized (e.g., \rrm{with} zeros or random values) and during training, the agent updates these values according to the rewards \rrm{obtained} after selecting an action.
-These values, called q-values, represent the expected \rrm{cumulative} reward \rrm{after applying action \textit{a} from state \textit{s}, assuming that the agent follows the current policy $\pi$ learned during the rest of the episode.} During training, q-values are updated using the Bellman equation (see Equation \ref{eq:bellman}) where \textit{r(s,a)} is the reward obtained from selecting action \textit{a} \rrm{from} state \textit{s}, \textit{Q(s',a)} is the q-value function and $\gamma\in[0,1]$ is the discount factor, which represents the importance of the rewards obtained in the future: Deep Q-Network (DQN)~\cite{mnih2013playing} is a more advanced algorithm based on Q-learning that uses a Deep Neural Network (DNN) to approximate the q-value function.
-As the q-table size becomes larger, Q-learning has difficulties to learn a policy from high dimensional state and action spaces.
-To overcome this problem, they proposed to use a DNN as q-value function estimator. \rrm{This enables to rely on the generalization capabilities of DNNs to estimate the q-values of states and actions unseen in advance.
-For this reason, a NN well suited to understand and generalize over the input data of the DRL agent is crucial for the agents to perform well when facing states (or environments) never seen before.} Additionally, \rrm{DQN} uses an experience replay buffer to store past sequential experiences (i.e., stores tuples of \textit{\{s,a,r,s'\}} ).
-While training the neural network, the temporal correlation is broken by sampling randomly from the experience \rrm{replay} buffer.
+Deep Q-Network (DQN)~\cite{mnih2013playing} is a more advanced algorithm based on Q-learning that uses a Deep Neural Network (DNN) to approximate the q-value function.
+As the q-table size becomes larger, Q-learning faces difficulties to learn a policy from high dimensional state and action spaces.
+To overcome this problem, they proposed to use a DNN as a q-value function estimator, relying on the generalization capabilities of DNNs to estimate the q-values of states and actions unseen in advance.
+For this reason, a NN well suited to understand and generalize over the input data of the DRL agent is crucial for the agents to perform well when facing states (or environments) never seen before.
+Additionally, DQN uses an experience replay buffer to store past sequential experiences (i.e., stores tuples of \textit{\{s,a,r,s'\}} ).